Skip to content

 A key feature of multi-entity bookkeeping software is the ability to consolidate financial data.
 The software should combine data from all your businesses into a single report, like a balance sheet or income statement.
 This gives you a complete and accurate picture of your overall financial health, making it easier to spot trends, identify areas for improvement, and make informed decisions.

-Customize Charts of Accounts
+Customize Your Chart of Accounts

 Every business is unique.
 Your software should offer the flexibility to customize charts of accounts to fit each business's specific needs.
 This ensures accurate tracking and reporting of financial data relevant to each entity.
 You should be able to easily tailor your chart of accounts to reflect the nuances of each business.